olivierots/Website-Deployment-Using-Terraform-AWS-Jenkins-Docker-Selenium-Capybara/README.md

             interact with the website e.g get the html of the website, run javascripts & test different functionalities.
 * Selenium: webdriver that spin up a real web browser and test it against whatever the web browser sees.
-* Terrafrom: golang based tool that allows us to deploys & provision any sort of infra into any sort of env
+* Terrafrom: golang based tool used to deploy & provision any sort of infra into any sort of env
 ```
 ## local unit tests results ##
 ```